Your Down Payment

 - Piggy-back loans

-You may fund a down payment with a second mortgage that closes with the first.
-Usually the piggyback loan is for 10 percent of the home's amount, while the first mortgage covers 80 percent.
-The borrower pays the remaining 10%, instead of needing to put together the typical 20% down payment.
+You may finance your down payment with a second mortgage that closes at the same time as the first.
+Generally the piggyback loan is for 10 percent of the home's amount, while the first mortgage finances 80 percent.
+Instead of the usual 20 percent down payment, the homebuyer just has to cover the remaining 10 percent.

 - Carry-Back loans

-In the case of a seller "carrying back a second mortgage," the seller loans you part of his or her equity.
-The buyer finances most of the purchase price with a traditional mortgage program and finances the remaining funds with the seller.
-Typically you'll pay a slightly higher interest rate with the loan from the seller.
+In the option of a seller "carrying back a second mortgage," the seller loans you part of his or her equity.
+You would finance the majority of the purchase price with a traditional mortgage lending institution and borrow the remainder from the seller.
+Typically you will pay a somewhat higher rate with the loan from the seller.

-No matter how you gather down payment funds, the satisfaction of reaching the goal of owning your own home will be just as sweet!
+No matter your strategy of pulling together down payment money, the satisfaction of owning your own home will be just as great!